mattruston/idb/Report.md

 - **IGDB & GiantBomb**
 	- Two verbose libraries of videogame related data formatted to be RESTful API's.
 They contain a wealth of information about games, platforms, developers, characters, genres, publishers, and much more.

+The tools have been very helpful in getting through this first project.
+Trello allows much greater visualization of issues, comments associated with them, and what stage of completion they are in.
+Google Cloud Platform has allowed for frictionless integration between our site and our repository, and allows for updates to appear seamlessly after they are completed.